-You may be surprised to learn that the attic is one section of your home that can actually provide significant energy savings.
-Without the proper amount of attic insulation in place to trap the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more precisely...out the roof.
+You may be surprised to know that the attic is one section of your home that can actually offer significant energy savings.
+Without the proper amount of attic insulation in place to keep the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more accurately...out the roof.

 Why Insulating Your Attic Matters

-You may be examining how an area that is primarily used for storage purposes can be so essential to your home’s energy efficiency.
-Proper attic insulation and ventilation play major roles in regulating the temperature and total comfort level in your home during all seasons.
+You may be questioning how an area that is primarily used for storage purposes can be so essential to your home’s energy efficiency.
+Adequate attic insulation and ventilation play significant roles in controlling the temperature and total comfort level in your home during all seasons.
 Attic insulation is a critical part of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works

 If air is leaving through your attic, your HVAC system has to run longer to heat or cool your home, requiring more energy.
 Putting in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by bringing down your utility bills.
 Cost savings differ based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 In general, it is estimated that homeowners can save up to 20% on energy bills with the right amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Now that you understand the importance of a properly insulated attic, you may be thinking about what type of attic insulation is appropriate for your home.